 The online purchasing and delivery markets are rapidly growing due to the increase in usage of tablets and mobile devices.
 This trend provides logistics providers and retailers the opportunity to offer customers a constant and real-time interface by fully integrating the whole value chain.
 As a result, customers obtain end-to-end control of the delivery process, allowing them, for example, to change destinations in real time.

-One thing is for sure, logistics providers will continue to invest in analytics based technology platforms to enable them move to next level and to remain a key player in an ever-evolving market.
+One thing is for sure, logistics providers will continue to invest in analytics-based technology platforms to enable them to move to next level and to remain a key player in an ever-evolving market.